 b) DER (n=1)

-c) This measurement is obtained as: the time when receiving a GTP packet from the gNB-DU at the egress GTP termination, minus time when sending the same packet to gNB-DU at the GTP ingress termination, minus feedback delay time in gNB-DU, obtained result is divided by two.
+c) This measurement is obtained as: the time when receiving a GTP packet from the gNB-DU at the ingress GTP termination of GNBCUUPFunction, minus time when the same packet was sent to gNB-DU from the GTP egress termination of GNBCUUPFunction, minus feedback delay time (including queuing delay) in gNB-DU, obtained result is divided by two.
 Separate counters are optionally maintained for each mapped 5QI (or QCI for option 3) and for each S-NSSAI.

+Figure 5.1.3.3.2-1 Average delay DL on F1U

 d) Each measurement is a real representing the mean delay in 0.1 millisecond.
 The number of measurements is equal to one.
-If the optional QoS level measurement is perfomed, the number of measurements is equal to the number of mapped 5QIs.
+If the optional QoS level measurement is performed, the number of measurements is equal to the number of mapped 5QIs.

 e) The measurement name has the form DRB.PdcpF1DelayDl, optionally DRB.GtpF1DelayDl.QOS where QOS identifies the target quality of service, and optionally DRB.GtpF1DelayDl.SNSSAI, where SNSSAI identifies the S-NSSAI.